WeiqunPengLab/HiCHub/README.md

 (3) --- 'cluster_H1ESC.txt'
 (4) --- 'cluster_HFFc6.txt'

-(1) and (2) contain the hubs we found.
+(1) and (2) contain the cell-type-specific hubs we found.
 Format: left_hub_anchor ---- right_hub_anchor ---- -log10(pvalue)
-'H1ESC_specific_hubs' means find the region with interaction changing as H1ESC > HFFc6.
-'HFFc6_specific_hubs' means find the region with interaction changing as HFFc6 > H1ESC.

-(3) and (4) record the cluster information we used to call hubs, they are important to draw igrph-plot in the following functions.
+(3) and (4) record the cluster information we used to call hubs, they are use for drawing the network plot in the following functions.

 <img src="image/4.png" width="800">

 ### 'asso'
-In order to draw igraph-plot around a gene that called the HicHub, we need to first associate the informaion of cluster with gene.
+This function associate genome annotation (gene, open chromatin) with network clusters.

-In the '~/test' folder, there are also tow test files named 'promoter.bed' and 'DNase.bed' contains the information of gene promoter and DNase for the test data.
+In the '~/test' folder, there are also two test files named 'promoter.bed' and 'DNase.bed' containing the information of gene promoter and DNase for the test data.

 ```
 hichub  asso -i [run path] -l [label you have used before] -p [the files contain gene promoter] -f [Optional, file name for DNase, CTCF, ...]
 ```
  -i : Your input path,the directory that you run the HicHub program.
 For example: '-i /mnt/d/test'
  -l : The labe you have used in the 'convert' and 'diff' step.
 For example: '-l H1ESC,HFFc6'
- -p : The file name that contain gene promoter's information.
+ -p : The name of the file that contains gene promoter's information.
-      The input format should be : #chr ---- start ---- end ---- gene_name
+      The input format should be : #chr----start----end----gene_name, the program uses the start to determine
-      It contains the coordinate and name of the gene you want to analysis and plot in the future.
+      It contains the coordinate and name of the genes you want to analize and plot in the future.  '----' denotes a Tab.
  -f : Optional.
-The file name that contain other factors, such as DNase, CTCF ....
+The name of the file that contains information about another factor, such as DNase, CTCF ....
-      The input format should be : #chr ---- start ---- end ---- label1 ---- label2 ---- logFC
+      The input format should be : #chr----start----end----label1----label2----logFC

 For example:
 ```